honglvt/TalentRAT/README.md

 ```
 use ifconfig to get server IP Address
 cd project
-vim ./gradle.properties
-edit the SERVER_ADDRESS that you got befroe
 ```
 5. on some rom you should also  enable the adb to install the apk
 6. if you are not a developer you can install the apk yourself